fdabl/fdabl.github.io/_posts/2021-07-18-Simulation-based-Science.md

 To address the climate and ecological crises requires an all-hands-on-deck and thus necessarily interdisciplinary approach.
 I am glad that places like the Institute for Advanced Study exist, places that are not bound by outdated disciplinary structures and that can foster broad collaborations and coalitions.

-I thoroughly enjoyed co-organizing this iteration of the Simulation-based Science colloquium, and I am looking forward to seeing what future organizers will cook up!
+I thoroughly enjoyed co-organizing this iteration of the Simulation-based Science colloquium, and I am excited to see what future organizers will cook up!

 ----